kingdomanalyst/kingdomanalyst.github.io/_posts/2019-09-18-decisions.md

 Whether or not you believe that statistic, you can probably attest to the fact that you make quite a number of decisions each day.
 The majority of these decisions are made almost automatically, without much thought or deliberation.
 But as the impact of the decisions grow, so does the time we take to make them.
-These are fewer in number.
+These decisions are fewer in number.
 And on the other end of the spectrum, there are decisions we make that have a lasting impact not just on our own lives, but on the lives of those around us.
 These are big decisions.
 They are not made in a minute or even a day.